jamesduffy/jamesduffy/README.md

-Hi!
-I am James Duffy (he/him).
-I currently work as a Manager of Cloud Engineering at Accolade, Inc.
+Hey, I’m James Duffy (he/him).
+I’m a Manager of Cloud Engineering, where I focus on building reliable, scalable platforms for high-traffic applications.

-I am passionate about building scalable, reliable platforms for high-traffic applications.
-Living and working in San Francisco, I focus on simplifying infrastructure, optimizing tools like Kubernetes, Terraform, and Istio, and mentoring engineering teams to deliver scalable, observable, and reliable products.
+Living in San Francisco, I spend my days simplifying infrastructure, optimizing tools like Kubernetes and Terraform, and mentoring engineering teams to deliver observable and resilient products.
+My background is in cloud infrastructure, Infrastructure as Code, and containerization.

-Most of my career has involved developing infrastructure for high-traffic websites, leading migrations to cloud-native solutions, and improving disaster recovery and system reliability.
-I have a strong background in Infrastructure as Code, containerization, and continuous integration pipelines.

 My current focus includes: